telerik/maui-docs/controls/calendar/globalization.md

 # .NET MAUI Calendar Globalization

-Globalization refers to developing an application in such a way that it works with respect to the target device culture.
+Globalization refers to developing an application in such a way that it works on the target device culture.
 This includes changes in the Calendar day names and first day of week.

 The Telerik UI for .NET MAUI Calendar control supports globalization through the `Culture` property (of type `System.Globalization.CultureInfo`).